Tinti Molina

-José Agustín "Tinti" Molina Becerra (August 28, 1873 - January 10, 1961) was an American baseball catcher, first baseman and manager in the Cuban League and Negro leagues.
+José Agustín "Tinti" Molina Becerra (August 28, 1873 - January 10, 1961) was an American professional baseball catcher, first baseman and manager in the Cuban League and Negro leagues.
 He played and managed from 1894 to 1931 with several ballclubs.
 He managed Almendares, Habana, and the Cuban Stars (West).
 Molina was elected to the Cuban Baseball Hall of Fame in 1942.

 A native of Key West, Florida, Molina was the father of fellow Negro leaguer Guillermo Molina.